Training Programmes

 The Three Pillars of Effective Preparedness

-Effective preparedness is not built in the moment of crisis.
+Preparedness is not built in the moment of crisis.
 It is built through structured systems, deployed long before they are needed.
-Our training programmes are organised around three interconnected pillars.
+Our programmes rest on three interconnected pillars.

 01